Revised 11/24/25 Added two image to Swedes

 Topic 2 Little Danes

-Let’s move onto Denmark to see how they dealt with boys’ aquatic recreation.
-From the photographic evidence in hand, the boys of Denmark apparently found their own swimming opportunities in the outdoors.
-They seem to favor old canals and weren’t too fussed about who might be around when they did their skinny dipping.
+Boys’ aquatic recreation in Denmark much the same as elsewhere.
+From the photographic evidence in hand, the boys of Denmark made use of in-town waterways and weren’t too fussed about who might be around when they did their skinny dipping.

 This 1910 image is from the city archive of Copenhagen, as shown by the label in the lower right.
 The proximity of occupied buildings and a public footpath is no deterrent to the boys’ getting naked and having a little fun.